Whicoluvsu/camscan/README.md

 ## Output

 - Found cameras are logged to `found_cameras.txt`
-- Screenshots are saved to `camera_screenshots/` directory
+- Screenshots saved to `camera_screenshots/` directory
-- Live console output shows discoveries
+- Live console output shows:
+  - Discovered cameras
+  - Successful credential attempts
+  - Screenshot captures

 ## Security Notice

-⚠️ **IMPORTANT**: Only scan networks you have permission to scan.
+ **IMPORTANT**: Only scan networks you have permission to scan.
 Unauthorized scanning may be illegal.

 ## Tips for Maximum Results